fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.0.0/Set-AzureRmApiManagementOperation.md

 ### -TemplateParameters
 Specifies an array or parameters defined in parameter *UrlTemplate*.
-If you do not specify a value, a default value will be generated based on the UrlTemplate.
+If you do not specify a value, a default value will be generated based on the *UrlTemplate*.
 Use the parameter to give more details on parameters such as description, type, and other possible values.

 ```yaml